corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

     type: Database
     storageId: "state-manager"
 ```
-Each state type must define its own user, even if state types share a database instance.
+Even if state types share a database instance, each state type must define its own user and these users must not be the same as the `config` users.
 For example:

 ```yaml
 workers: